 What has your treatment journey been like?

 My treatment journey was an uphill battle.
-Two weeks after my diagnosis, I took a catastrophic medical leave of absence from the dream job I just started three months earlier.
-The next day, I had a chest wall port implanted into my chest to receive my chemotherapy through.
+Two weeks after my diagnosis, I took a catastrophic medical leave of absence from the dream job I had just started three months earlier.
+The next day, I had a chest port implanted into my chest to receive my chemotherapy.
 I also completed an egg retrieval process in anticipation of potential future infertility.
 Just after completing those surgeries, I celebrated the winter holidays, shaved my head, and began chemotherapy treatment in the last few days of 2020.
 I went on to receive two cycles of the “MAP” chemotherapy treatment, a standard treatment course for bone cancer, over the course of three months.
 Following this initial treatment, I had my cancer removal surgery on March 15, 2021.
 The removed my 6 inch long tumor, a large portion of my right rib cage (ribs 4, 5, and 6), and reconstructed my chest wall.
 After recovering for a month, I started the next phase of post-surgery chemotherapy treatment (spanning across four additional months).

 What advice can you give to someone going through a similar medical treatment?

-My best advice for someone going through a similar treatment or any challenging moment within their life is “you cannot always control what happens to you, but you certainly can control how you respond.”
-No cancer diagnosis, treatment, surgeries, or recovery is easy.
+My best advice for someone going through a similar treatment or any challenging moment in their life is “you cannot always control what happens to you, but you certainly can control how you respond.”
+No cancer diagnosis, treatment, surgery, or recovery is easy.
 That is why it is so important to be involved in your care, ask questions, educate yourself, talk to others, be present, do things that make you smile, do things that make other people smile, find support, continue to hope, and be grateful.